TypeFox/monaco-languageclient/docs/advanced-usage/extended-mode.md

 # Extended Mode

 Extended Mode provides the richest Monaco Language Client experience by integrating VS Code services and functionality.
 This mode gives you access to advanced editor features, themes, keybindings, and extension-like capabilities.
+For most applications, using the extended configuration is recommended.

 ## When to Use Extended Mode